jenkinsci/eiffel-broadcaster-plugin/README.md

 flag you'll be prompted for the values that can make up a distinguished name.
 The subject is what's going to be displayed in the Jenkins interface when certificate credentials are listed.

+Note that OpenSSL not only uses slashes instead of commas to separate the RDNs in the distinguished name, it also expects the reverse RDN order compared to [RFC 4514](https://www.rfc-editor.org/rfc/rfc4514) (the common order used in e.g. LDAP and Jenkins), i.e. the example above will result in a certificate issued to CN=bob-the-builder,OU=Software,O=Acme.

 The `openssl pkcs12` command will prompt you for a password.
 You can choose any password you like, just make sure that you'll be able to input the same